WoTTsecurity/wott-io/_posts/2019-07-15-mtls-with-nginx.md

 **Required Skill Level**: Medium to Expert

 One of the cornerstones of Zero Trust Networking is Mutual TLS (known as mTLS).
 In simple terms, this means that each client is required to present a certificate to talk to the server.
-This is different compared to how your client (e.g. your web browser) only verifies the identity of the server.
-The client itself does not need to present any identity.
-The identity piece is normally solved using some kind of credential (such as a username/password or API token).

 By replacing credentials with certificates, we are able to significantly improve the security (in particular with short-lived certificates, like the ones we offer), while also making the implementation *easier* (as it removes the need for API key/credential management).

+In this article we will:

+1.

-In this article we will make this all more concrete by creating a sample implementation.
+make this all more concrete by creating a sample implementation.
 The sample implementation will consist of a simple Python appserver, with an Nginx reverse proxy in front of it.
 Nginx will reject all connections without a valid certificate, and the appserver will then compare the certificate to a whitelist of devices that are allowed to talk to the server.

 Depending on your implementation, you could either use two Raspberry Pis for this, or you could use a Debian virtual machine as the server, and a Raspberry Pi as the client.
 The latter would be a more realistic setup for a live installation.
 Moreover, in the latter example, you can for instance use [Let's Encrypt](https://letsencrypt.org/) as the public SSL certificate.
 This is useful if you use the same Nginx server to serve content for other clients, and not just for mTLS.